usamasq/RenderCue/README.md

 ## Features

+- **Global Queue**: Access and manage your render queue from any scene in your project.
 - **Visual Queue**: Manage a list of scenes to render with drag-and-drop reordering.
 - **Per-Job Overrides**: Customize Output Path, Frame Range, Resolution %, Format, and Samples for each job without changing the original scene settings.
-- **Background Rendering**: Render your queue in a separate process, keeping Blender responsive and providing live progress updates with thumbnail previews.
+- **Background Rendering**: Render your queue in a separate process, keeping Blender responsive and providing live progress updates.
+- **Status Bar Integration**: Monitor render progress directly in Blender's status bar.
+- **Desktop Notifications**: Get native system notifications when renders complete or fail.
-- **VSE Sync**: Automatically visualize and sync your render queue to the Video Sequence Editor timeline.
+- **VSE Sync**: Automatically visualize your render queue to the Video Sequence Editor timeline.
 - **Presets**: Save and load your queue configurations for different workflows.
 - **Batch Actions**: Apply overrides to all jobs with a single click.
 - **Smart Output**: Organize outputs into separate folders or a single directory automatically.